 Out-of-state students pay higher tuition than in-state students.
-Students classified as out-of-state who believe that they are in-state may appeal by picking up a "Petition for In-State Tuition Classification" from the Enrollment Services Centers.
-The petition and required supporting documents must be submitted to the Enrollment Services Centers by the deadline listed in the class schedule.
+Students classified as out-of-state who believe that they are in-state may appeal by picking up a "Petition for In-State Tuition Classification" from the Student Services Centers.
+The petition and required supporting documents must be submitted to the Student Services Centers by the deadline listed in the class schedule.
 Turning in a petition does not guarantee that residency status will be changed.
 If the petition is denied, the student must drop classes by the deadline or pay out-of-state tuition and fees.

 The general requirements for Colorado residency are as follows: